 Half of the tomato fruit ripens into red, while the upper half turns yellow.
 In exposed, hot locations, sunscald may occur, causing the fruit to turn white or yellowy, with a sunken-in leathery appearance.

-Yellowing caused by heat usually occurs when the plant lacks enough leaves to protect the plant.
+Yellow leaf tomatoes caused by heat usually occur when the plant lacks enough leaves to protect the plant.

-To prevent this, control and monitor foliage harming diseases such as the Curly top virus, and the Ring top virus.
+To prevent this, control and monitor foliage harming tomato plant diseases such as the Curly top virus and the Ring top virus.

 The virus will actually show signs of yellowing leaves that tend to curl upwards.
-Also, leave plenty of leaves on the plant when pruning.
+Also, leave plenty of leaves on your tomato plant when pruning.

 The tomato plant will also require watering during the hot seasons, especially when the plant is bearing fruit.
-In most case, a good, deep watering a day will do when bearing fruit, or in hot temperatures.
+In most cases, a good, deep watering a day will do when bearing fruit or in hot temperatures.

-Be careful since over-watering can actually cause leaves to turn yellow at the bottom.
+Be careful since over-watering can actually cause seed leaves to start turning yellow at the bottom.
 At times, this can be hard to control, especially in rainy areas.

-For this reason, it’s imperative that you have a good mulch around your plants, and use well-draining soil that doesn’t develop puddles when watered.
+For this reason, it’s imperative that you have good mulch around your plants and use well-draining soil that doesn’t develop puddles when watered.
 If drainage is an issue, a transplant mix or compost can help.

 What Should You Do To Prevent Tomato Leaves Turning Yellow?

-You should also allow about 2 feet spacing between small plants, and for the larger plants, spacing should be up to 4 feet.
-This is essential as it allows air to circulate between the plants and through the leaves, which helps to prevent fungus.
+You should also allow about 2′ feet of spacing between small plants, and for the larger plants, spacing should be up to 4′ feet.
+This is essential as it allows air to circulate between the plants and through the older leaves, which helps to prevent fungus.

-Now let’s look at some general reasons leaves may generally turn yellow on plants.
+Now let’s look at some general reasons there are yellow leaves on a tomato plant.